andrew01144/Tasmota-SomfyRTS/README.md

 - It emulates any number of Somfy RTS Remote Control units to control any number of Somfy-powered shades/blinds that use the 433MHz Somfy RTS protocol.
 - It requires:
   - An ESP32 module running tasmota32-ir.bin V12.0.2 or later.
-  - A 433MHz transmitter module such as the FS1000A.
-Ideally, the FS1000A should be modified to transmit at 433.42MHz.
+  - A 433MHz transmitter module.
+    - Simplest is the FS1000A.
+However, it should be modified to transmit at 433.42MHz.
+    - Or the CC1101, which has a programmable transmit frequency.
 - Tasmota compatibility:
   - It is implemented as a Tasmota Berry script.
 It is *not* a fork of Tasmota, so should be compatible with future versions of Tasmota.
   - It requires an ESP32 in order to provide the Berry scripting language.